eaabak/ionGetir/README.md

     TikTok Clone
 </h1>

-> Note: TikTok clone was made with the latest version of ionic framework and Angular.
+> Note: Getir clone was made with the latest version of ionic framework v6 and ReactJS.

 ## Preview